Fall River water or watershed scenery in California

 Best flows

 There is no perfect live upper-river gauge here, so use proxy flow only as watershed context.
-Clear, stable water is normal; the real day-to-day decision is whether wind, weeds, and access let you fish the river efficiently.
+Clear, stable water is normal.
+The real day-to-day decision is whether wind, weeds, and access let you fish the river efficiently.

-When to skip
+When to leave

 Skip the trip when legal access is uncertain, when wind makes boat control or long leaders unrealistic, when weed growth closes the lanes you planned to fish, or when you would have to improvise across private land to reach the water.